rebroad/breezy-desktop/xfce4_ar_support_via_xorg_virtual_xr_connector.plan.md

 ### 7. Integrate with Breezy UI and lifecycle

-- Ensure `extensionsmanager.py` and `virtualdisplaymanager.py` load the X11 backend when running under XFCE.
+- Ensure `extensionsmanager.py` and `virtualdisplaymanager.py` load the X11 backend when running under X11-based desktops.
 - Implement lifecycle hooks so that:
 - Starting an AR session on X11 enables the virtual XR connector (and AR mode if needed).
 - Stopping AR restores the normal 2D mapping (physical XR monitor visible again, virtual XR connector disabled).